dupondje/nrgkick-ha/README.md

 Note down the last 7 numbers of the NRGKick's serial number before the 'SxDx'.
 With this number, you can configure the HA Integration.

+NOTE: If you configured a PIN code when you first configured the NRGKick app on your phone, you will need to use that PIN code instead of the 7 digits serial number.

 The setup phase will create a new unique UUID to be used for the NRGKick Integration in HA.

 ### UUID